ThomasMcDonald904/WikipediaGameProject/README.md

 If this is the first time your are using the program, complete these steps to include libraries

-I did all of these in visual studio's Terminal, not sure how it would work elsewhere.
+I did all of this in visual studio's Terminal, not sure how it would work elsewhere.

 #### Copy-Paste This code into a terminal
 ##### Windows: